Leaders, Are You Helpfully Objective or Actually Indifferent? | #leadership

 Leaders, are you helpfully objective or actually indifferent?

 - Considers all perspectives to ensure accurate results

 - Researches what is behind emotion to unearth weighty factors

 - Gets close enough to find and see the truth

-- Respects passion’s lift more than fearing its drag
+- Respects passion’s lift more than it fears its drag

-- Boldly taps emotion to inspire employees and engage them to reach results
+- Boldly taps emotion to inspire and engage employees

 When leaders …

-- Glorify measurements over all other types of data and information
+- Glorify measurements over all other types of information

-- Distance themselves in the fear that getting close will squelch their honesty
+- Distance themselves in the fear that getting close will limit their honesty and objectivity

 - Mislabel all passion as illogical